mediadnan/Failures/docs/source/index.md

 bugs and issues, giving us traceback information about where that error happened and why it happened.

 However, in production environments, we rarely want our application to crash for every failure that occurs, and we want it to be more robust against expected and unexpected failures.
-But in the other hand, silencing and ignoring all failures is not a desired behavior either, as it doesn't give us isight about what just happened.
+But on the other hand, silencing and ignoring all the failures is not a desired behavior either, as it doesn't give us isight about what is happening on our application.

-The solution is to catch and handle each exception while performing an operation that might fail, wrapping it with ``try-except`` in place to provide alternative code instead, together with logging, this can be enough for smaller applications.
-It solves both problems avoiding crashes and reporting the issue to let us know what happened.
+The solution is to catch and handle each exception when performing an operation that might fail, wrapping it within ``try-except`` block to catch and log to that failure while providing and alternative result in that case, and this can be enough for smaller applications.
+It solves both problems; avoiding crashes and reporting the issue to let us know what happened.

 But when the application starts to grow with multiple components and modules, wrapping each operation in ``try-except`` becomes tedious and repetitive, imagine wrapping many parts of the application with ``try-except`` blocks and